Tools Support

 How to Ship Dangerous Goods — Step by Step

-1. Classify your product: Identify the UN number, proper shipping name, class, packing group, and any special provisions.
-Use the IMDG Code (ocean) or IATA DGR (air) to look up your substance.
-If unsure, a DG specialist or your freight forwarder can help classify.
+1. Classify your product: Find the UN number, the proper shipping name, the class, the pack group, and any special rules that apply.
+Use the IMDG Code for ocean or IATA DGR for air to look up your item.
+Not sure?
+A DG expert or your freight forwarder can help you sort it out.

-2. Choose compliant packaging: DG must be packed in UN-certified packaging that matches the packing group (I, II, or III).
-Packaging must pass drop tests, pressure tests, and stacking tests.
-Inner containers need absorbent material, and the outer packaging must display correct DG marks and labels.
+2. Choose compliant packaging: DG must go in UN-certified packing that fits the pack group: I, II, or III.
+This packing must pass drop tests, pressure tests, and stack tests.
+Inner boxes need soak-up material inside, and the outer box must show the right DG marks and labels.

-3. Mark and label the packages: Apply the correct hazard class diamond labels, UN number markings, proper shipping name, and any orientation arrows (for liquids).
-Air freight has additional labeling requirements including 'Cargo Aircraft Only' labels when applicable.
+3. Mark and label the packages: Add the right hazard class diamond labels, the UN number mark, the proper shipping name, and up arrows if it's a liquid.
+Air freight adds more rules — some loads also need a 'Cargo Aircraft Only' label.

-4. Prepare the DG declaration: Complete the Dangerous Goods Declaration (DGD) — also called the Shipper's Declaration for Dangerous Goods.
-This legal document certifies the cargo is correctly classified, packaged, marked, labeled, and in proper condition for transport.
-The shipper is legally liable for accuracy.
+4. Prepare the DG declaration: Fill out the Dangerous Goods Declaration (DGD), also known as the Shipper's Declaration for Dangerous Goods.
+This legal form states the cargo is classed, packed, marked, and labeled the right way, and is fit to ship.
+You, the shipper, are on the hook if it's wrong.

-5. Select a DG-certified carrier: Not all carriers accept dangerous goods, and those that do may restrict certain classes.
-Verify that your carrier, freight forwarder, and any transshipment points can handle your specific DG classification.
-Air carriers are especially restrictive.
+5. Select a DG-certified carrier: Not every carrier will take dangerous goods, and some that do still block certain classes.
+Check that your carrier, your freight forwarder, and any stop-over points can handle your exact DG class.
+Air carriers tend to set the tightest limits.

-6. Book and provide documentation: Submit the DG declaration, SDS (Safety Data Sheet), commercial invoice, packing list, and any required permits to your freight forwarder at least 48-72 hours before cargo ready date.
-Late or incomplete documentation causes automatic rejection.
+6. Book and provide documentation: Send the DG declaration, the SDS (Safety Data Sheet), your invoice, your packing list, and any permits to your freight forwarder.
+Do this at least 48 to 72 hours before your cargo is ready.
+Late or missing papers lead to an automatic reject.

-7. Track compliance through delivery: DG shipments may face additional inspections at origin, transshipment, and destination.
-Maintain copies of all DG documentation for at least 2 years.
-Report any incidents (leaks, damage, temperature excursions) immediately to the carrier and relevant authority.
+7. Track compliance through delivery: DG loads may face extra checks at the start, mid-route, and at the end.
+Keep copies of all DG papers for at least 2 years.
+If a leak, damage, or heat problem happens, report it right away to the carrier and the right authority.

 DG Shipping by Mode — Key Differences